usnistgov/ndn-dpdk/cmd/ndnping-dpdk/README.md

 ## JSON-RPC API

-This program provides a JSON-RPC API via [management RPC server](../../mgmt/).
+This program provides a JSON-RPC API via the [management RPC server](../../mgmt).
-It exports:
+It exports the following interfaces:

-* [PingClient](../../mgmt/pingmgmt/): allow external control of defined ping clients in tasks.
+* [PingClient](../../mgmt/pingmgmt): allows external control of the ping clients defined in *-tasks=*.
-* [Face](../../mgmt/facemgmt/): allow retrieval of face counters.
+* [Face](../../mgmt/facemgmt): allows retrieving the face counters.
-  Do not create/destroy/modify faces via RPC.
+  Do not create/destroy/modify faces via this RPC interface.